 Do you know someone with a prescription drug abuse problem?Statewide, the statistics are staggering.
 Prescription drug abuse is advancing at alarming rates throughout our population.
 From law enforcement to educators, from grassroots community efforts to statewide organizations, concerned citizens of Georgia are striving to address the multiple facets of this damaging and costly situation.
 Prescription drug abusers are not limited to street addicts.
-Abuse crosses demographic lines and affects all ages because sources of medications are diverse and difficult to control.
-Drugs are easily attained through a physician - or multiple physicians simultaneously - as there is no statewide tracking mechanism.
+Abuse crosses demographic lines and affects all ages.
+Drugs are easily attained through a physician.
 Often, medications are prescribed for legitimate reasons but are later diverted to abusers.
 Drugs are frequently stolen from parents, grandparents, friends or co-workers.

 Video: Think About It is helping physicians educate their patients on prescription drug abuse prevention

 Recent HappeningsWalgreens Drug Stores to Distribute "Think About It" Educational Materials

 The MAG Foundation 'Think About It' Campaign is partnering with Walgreens Drug Stores to promote prescription drug abuse prevention.
 Based on the educational materials provided to physicians and hospitals throughout Georgia, the prescription bag cards will reinforce the message to the general public to follow the "Four Steps" to avoid becoming an unintentional drug supplier.
 An alliance with a major pharmacy like Walgreens is an obvious next move for this educational outreach.
 In July, you'll find the card stapled to every prescription bag in the 191 Walgreens statewide!

 Please consider donating to help support this program.
 (Click here)